Julio Borbón: Baltimore Orioles

-Borbón was selected by the Baltimore Orioles in the Triple–A phase of the Rule 5 Draft on December 12, 2013.
+Borbón was selected by the Baltimore Orioles in the Triple–A phase of the Rule 5 draft on December 12, 2013.
 He was assigned to the Triple–A Norfolk Tides to begin the 2014 season, ultimately playing in 124 games and hitting .288/.342/.356 with five home runs, 44 RBI, and 34 stolen bases.

-Borbón returned to Triple-A Norfolk in 2015, making 114 appearances and batting .269/.300/.321 with one home run, 28 RBI, and 23 stolen bases.
-He elected free agency following the season on November 6, 2015.
+On February 14, 2015, Borbón re-signed with the Orioles organization on a minor league contract.
+He returned to Triple-A Norfolk, making 114 appearances and batting .269/.300/.321 with one home run, 28 RBI, and 23 stolen bases.
+Borbón elected free agency following the season on November 6.

 On March 12, 2016, Borbón re-signed with the Orioles on a minor league contract.
-His contract was selected from the Bowie Baysox when the Orioles placed Hyun-soo Kim on the 15-day disabled list on July 19, 2016.
+His contract was selected from the Double-A Bowie Baysox when the Orioles placed Hyun-soo Kim on the 15-day disabled list on July 19, 2016.
 Borbón made his first appearance in an MLB game in three years as an eighth-inning defensive substitute for center fielder Adam Jones in a 5-0 loss to the New York Yankees at Yankee Stadium on August 20.
 He made his first start with the Orioles in center field the next day, getting a single in three at bats and scoring a run in a 4-1 victory over the Yankees.
 On August 31, Borbón was removed from the 40-man roster and sent outright to Triple-A Norfolk.